About The Hotel

 Babysitting available, with the extra charge of €14 per hour (maximum 3 children)

 The Cocoon creche for babies and toddlers 4 months - 3 years.
-Sessions run from 10am - 1pm and 3pm until 6pm.
+Sessions run from 10am - 6pm for a full day and 10am -2pm or 2pm til 6pm.
 For children aged 4-23 months = €30 per session or €45 for 2 sessions in one day.
 For children aged 2-4 years €22 per session or €35 for 2 sessions in one day.
 A supervised lunch can be provided from 1-3pm for just €10 per child.
 This cost is for supervision and does not include lunch.
 Open 6 days a week (closed Tuesdays)

 40 mins by car from Kalamata Airport or Athens airport 2 hour and 30 minutes driving approximately